How do I Prove an Unknown “John Doe” Caused My Auto Accident?

 Furthermore, even if the plaintiff could present evidence a third-party “John Doe” caused the accident with Morra, the plaintiff also failed to present sufficient evidence of damages to establish his entitlement to an insurance payout under his policy.
 The plaintiff demanded the full amount of his uninsured motorist rider, which was over $200,000.
 While the law does not requiring corroborating evidence for claims under $200,000, it still demands “sufficient evidence to establish a triable issue,” which, again, the plaintiff failed to produce to the judge’s satisfaction.

-Contact Preszler Law Ii You Have Been Injured in an Auto Accident and Need Help With an Insurance Claim
+Contact Preszler Injury Lawyers Ii You Have Been Injured in an Auto Accident and Need Help With an Insurance Claim

 As you can observe from the decision in this case, it is enough to bring speculation or conjecture into Ontario Superior Court.
 Even if you are 100% convinced an unknown driver caused your auto accident, it is still your responsibility to offer the judge actual proof.
 This may not be obvious to you in the moments immediately following a collision, but it is something you need to understand going forward.

-That is why one of your first steps following an accident should be to contact a qualified Toronto personal injury lawyer.
-At the Preszler Law Firm, our lawyers have the experience and resources to fully investigate your personal injury claim.
-We will make sure you put your “best foot forward” when stepping into court.
+That is why one of your first steps following an accident should be to contact an Ontario personal injury lawyer.
+At Preszler Injury Lawyers, our lawyers are ready to talk through the specifics of your case and help you understand your options.
 Call us today to schedule a free, no-obligation consultation.